-These sweet and spicy nuts straddle the line between sweet and savory treat and appeal to almost everyone, even those who don’t have a huge sweet tooth.
-I’ve been including them in my festive gift boxes for years, where they’re a welcome addition to all the super buttery and sugary cookies and confections.
+These sweet and spicy party nuts straddle the line between sweet and savory treat and appeal to almost everyone, even those who don’t have a sweet tooth.
+I’ve been including them in my festive gift boxes for years, where they’re a welcome addition to the buttery and sugary cookies and confections.

-Deeply toasty and coated with a thin layer of toffee that’s been spiked with salt, cumin and a touch of cayenne pepper, the nuts are completely addictive and a brilliant drinks accompaniment.
-If you’re like me there’ll be more than a few disappearing into your mouth as soon as they’re cool enough to eat!
+Deeply toasty, coated with a thin layer of toffee that’s spiked with salt, cumin and a touch of cayenne pepper, the nuts are completely addictive.
+They’re also a brilliant drinks accompaniment.
+If you’re like me, more than a few will disappear into your mouth as you make them!

-If you can restrain yourself from eating them all, these nuts keep really well for a couple of weeks, so you can make some to keep on hand for gifts through December (or any other time of year!).
+If you can restrain yourself from eating them, the nuts keep for a couple of weeks.
+That means you can make some to keep on hand for gifts through December (or any other time of year!).

 The best nuts for spiced party nuts

 These spiced nuts are flexible and the sweet and salty toffee coating goes with almost any nut.
 I’ve written the recipe today with almonds and cashew nuts but I also love pecans, macadamias and peanuts.